Knowledge Retention: How to Capture and Preserve Knowledge at Work

 3. Document and codify the knowledge

-Once captured, the knowledge must be documented and codified.
-Your team must transform raw information and insights into a structured, understandable, and usable format.
+Consistency in formatting is vital for this stage to be successful.
 It involves writing reports, creating diagrams, building models, developing procedures, or populating databases.
-Codifying means applying standards, templates, and clear language to make knowledge accessible and consistent for future users, thereby converting personal understanding into an organizational memory.
+Codifying means applying standards, templates, and clear language to make knowledge accessible and consistent for future users.

 4. Validate and verify